stevenyap/react-stack/README.md

 - Redux-persist to manage offline caching
 - Redux-thunk to manage async actions such as API calls
 - Ducks to structure our redux actions, creators and reducers

+Writing data to database should first be done through Firebase directly.
+Only if we have a security or features (such as emailing to user) that cannot be satisfy with Firebase, then we will consider creating an API for it.

+For backend API, we recommend using Google Functions on NodeJS which integrates very well with Firebase.

 ## Upgrading
 React ecosystem is moving very quickly so you should check and upgrade the packages each time you clone this repository.
 Here's a list of packages that you should always check: